 Results following a thigh lift procedure are instant.
 The removed tissue will provide an immediately noticeable improvement in the contour of the legs.
 Final results will develop for several months as residual swelling gradually decreases.
 Incisions will heal in two to four weeks, while the resulting scars will continue to improve for 12 to 16 months.

 Results following an inner thigh lift are lifelong, assuming patients maintain a stable and healthy body weight.
 Further weight gain can stretch out the skin and distort results, while further weight loss can create more loose skin.
-Before pursuing an inner thigh lift, make sure you are at or near your ideal body weight and are prepared to maintain that weight moving forward.
+Before pursuing an inner thigh lift, make sure you are at or near your ideal body weight and are prepared to maintain that weight.

 Several types of thigh lift procedures exist, depending on the amount of excess tissue and its location.
-While patients may prefer more minimal surgery that produces less scarring and downtime, we recommend the option that provides the most optimal results on an individual basis.
+While patients may prefer more minimal surgery that produces less scarring and downtime, we recommend the option that provides the most optimal results individually.
 We can better determine which procedure is best for you after an in-person evaluation.

 We always strive to produce the least amount of scarring possible in the most inconspicuous of locations.
-Whenever possible, incisions will be placed within the natural creases and folds of the skin.
+Incisions will be placed within the natural creases and folds of the skin.
 All inner thigh lift procedures begin with groin incisions that are easily hidden by underwear and swimsuits.
-Vertical incisions may not be completely covered by all types of clothing, but they will be placed down the side of the inner thigh to keep them concealed as much as possible.
+Vertical incisions may not be completely covered by many types of clothing, but they will be placed down the side of the inner thigh to keep them concealed as much as possible.

 You can shower as soon as your surgical garments have been removed, about 24 to 48 hours following the procedure.
 You will need to wait about three to four weeks, however, before submerging your incisions in still water to limit your risk of infection.